 Figure 1.
-Front-Panel Features And Indicators-16 Hard Drive System
+Front-Panel Features and Indicators

-Item Indicator, Button, or Connector Icon Description 1 Power-on indicator, power button ڻ The power-on indicator lights when the system power is on.
+Item Indicator, Button, or Connector lcon Description 1 Power-on indicator, power button Ϋ́ The power-on indicator lights when the system power is on.
 The power button controls the power supply output to the system.
 NOTE: On ACPI-compliant operating systems, turning off the system using the power button causes the system to perform a graceful shutdown before power to the system is turned off.
-2 NMI button ⊖ Used to troubleshoot software and device driver errors when running certain operating systems.
+2 NMI button Θ Used to troubleshoot software and device driver errors when running certain operating systems.
 This button can be pressed using the end of a paper clip.
-Use this button only if directed to do so by qualified support personnel or by the operating system's documentation.
+Use this button only if directed to do so by qualified support personnel or by the operating system documentation.
 3 System identification button 2 The identification buttons on the front and back panels can be used to locate a particular system within a rack.
-When one of these buttons is pressed, the LCD panel on the front and the system status indicator on the back flashes blue until one of the buttons is pressed again.
-Press to toggle the system ID on and off.
-If the system stops responding during POST, press and hold the system ID button for more than five seconds to enter BIOS progress mode.
-To reset iDRAC (if not disabled in F2 iDRAC setup) press and hold the button for more than 15 seconds.
-4 Video connector Allows you to connect a VGA display to the system.
+When one of these buttons is pressed, the LCD panel on the front and the system status indicator on the back flashes until one of the buttons is pressed again.